MinecraftForge/Documentation/docs/concepts/internationalization.md

 - `format(String, Object...)` localizes in the client's locale with formatting.
 The first parameter is a translation key, and the rest are formatting arguments for `String.format(String, Object...)`.

-### `TextComponentTranslation`
+### `TranslationTextComponent`

-`TextComponentTranslation` is an `ITextComponent` that is localized and formatted lazily.
+`TranslationTextComponent` is an `ITextComponent` that is localized and formatted lazily.
 It is very useful when sending messages to players because it will be automatically localized in their own locale.

-The first parameter of the `TextComponentTranslation(String, Object...)` constructor is a translation key, and the rest are used for formatting.
+The first parameter of the `TranslationTextComponent(String, Object...)` constructor is a translation key, and the rest are used for formatting.
 The only supported format specifiers are `%s` and `%1$s`, `%2$s`, `%3$s` etc. Formatting arguments may be other `ITextComponent`s that will be inserted into the resulting formatted text with all their attributes preserved.

 ### `TextComponentHelper`

 - `createComponentTranslation(ICommandSender, String, Object...)` creates a localized and formatted `ITextComponent` depending on a receiver.
 The localization and formatting is done eagerly if the receiver is a vanilla client.
-If not, the localization and formatting is done lazily with a `TextComponentTranslation`.
+If not, the localization and formatting is done lazily with a `TranslationTextComponent`.
 This is only useful if the server should allow vanilla clients to connect.

 [converter]: https://tterrag.com/lang2json/